Herb-AI/Herb.jl/docs/src/tutorials/advanced_search.md

 programs = collect(get_bfs_enumerator(g1, 2, typemax(Int), :Real))
 ```

-We can test that this function returns the correct functions and all functions.
+We can test that this function returns all and only the correct functions.

 ```julia
 answer_programs = [